Directed Information on Abstract Spaces: Properties and Variational Equalities: Equivalent Nonanticipative Channels on Abstract Spaces

 \section{Equivalent Nonanticipative Channels on Abstract Spaces}

 In this section, our aim is to establish two equivalent definitions of the sequence of conditional distributions or basic processes, which define any probabilistic channel with nonanticipative (causal) feedback, that relate causally the input-output behavior of the channel.
-This formulation is necessary to establish the results stated under R1)--R7).
-The first definition of conditional distributions is the usual one found in many papers, e.g., \cite{kramer1998,tatikonda2000,permuter-cuff-vanroy-weissman2008,tatikonda-mitter2009,permuter-weissman-goldsmith2009,permuter-weissman-chen2009}; it is described via a family of functions which are regular conditional distributions so that their convolution product is a family of regular conditional distributions on product alphabets (see Fig.~\ref{Fig1}, (a)).
-The second definition is described via a family of regular conditional distributions defined on product alphabets, which satisfy a certain consistency condition (see Fig.~\ref{Fig1}, (b)).
+This formulation is utilized extensively to establish the results stated under R1)--R7).
+The first definition of conditional distributions is the usual one found in many papers, e.g., \cite{kramer1998,tatikonda2000,permuter-cuff-vanroy-weissman2008,tatikonda-mitter2009,permuter-weissman-goldsmith2009,permuter-weissman-chen2009}, for finite alphabets spaces.
+The aforementioned definition is described via a family of multi-fold compound conditional distributions (see Fig.~\ref{Fig1}, (a)).
+The second definition is described via a family of conditional distributions defined on product alphabets, which satisfy a certain consistency condition (see Fig.~\ref{Fig1}, (b)).